 How to Research a Soldier who Served in a Medium Regiment

-The most important document to research a soldier who served in a medium regiment is their service record which is still held by the Ministry of Defence.
+The most important document to research a soldier who served in a medium regiment is their service record which will be held either by the Ministry of Defence or the National Archives.
 A service record should state which units a soldier served with and for artillery regiments, the battery a soldier served within a unit is often recorded.
 Without a service record, it’s usually impossible to research a soldier, unless you have a large quantity of their paperwork, they were an officer or you have found them in the Royal Artillery’s Tracer Cards, 1939-1948 on Ancestry.
-I’ve written a separate article on how to order a service record from the Ministry of Defence.
+I’ve written a separate article on how to order a service record.

 An important source of information for those who joined the Royal Artillery between 1883 and 1942 is the Corps’ attestation records.
 These books cover other ranks and can be viewed on Findmypast.
 Unfortunately, the very detailed entries recording a wealth of information stop in 1929.
 Afterwards, they only contained three columns, one for recording the army number, the second for the soldier’s full name, and the third titled “Transfers to other Corps or cause of becoming non-effective and record of re-enlistment (if any) (Including date)”.
 You can often work out an army number by consulting these record series, especially if you’re researching someone with a common surname.
 There can be a lot of abbreviations and acronyms in a soldier’s entry.